webpack/changelog-v5/README.md

 FEEDBACK: If you find something missing in this analysis, please report an issue and we consider adding it.

+Using `eval()` will bail-out this optimization for a module, because evaled code could reference any symbol in scope.

 This optimization is also known as Deep Scope Analysis.

-(since alpha.24)

-Using `eval()` will bail-out this optimization for a module, because evaled code could reference any symbol in scope.

-(since beta.10)

 ## CommonJs Tree Shaking